DomResc/docker-backup-tools/README.md

    - Asks for confirmation before stopping containers (unless `-f/--force` is used)
    - Stops containers if necessary
    - Creates compressed archive of volume data with specified compression level
-   - Performs fast verification of backup integrity
+   - Performs fast verification of backup integrity (optimized to minimize verification time)
    - Records backup statistics (size, duration, etc.)
 8. Then processes priority volumes (those used by critical containers)
 9. Restarts all affected containers after all volume backups are complete